 Statement No. 73 - Pensions Not Administered through Trusts - This Statement establishes requirements for defined benefit pensions that are not within the scope of Statement No. 68, Accounting and Financial Reporting for Pensions.
-This statement does not apply to the Tollway.
+This statement is effective for fiscal years beginning after June 15, 2015.
+This statement had no impact on the Tollway's financial statement.

 Statement No. 74 - Financial Reporting for Postemployment Benefit Plans other than Pension Plans - This statement establishes standards for the financial reports of defined benefit OPEB plans administered through trusts that meet specific criteria.
 The standard requires plans to present a statement of fiduciary net position, as well as a statement of changes in net position.
 The standard also requires more extensive note disclosures and required supplementary information related to significant assumptions and other inputs used in the measurements of OPEB liabilities.
+This statement is effective for fiscal years beginning after June 15, 2016.
 Management has not yet determined the impact of this statement on its financial statements.

 Statement No. 75 - Accounting and Financial Reporting for Postemployment Benefits Other Than Pension Plans- This statement requires the Tollway to report a liability on the face of the financial statements for the OPEB it provides and identifies the methods and assumptions that are required to be used to project benefit payments, discounted benefit payments to their actuarial present value and attribute that present value to periods of employee service.
 This statement established standards for measuring and recognizing liabilities, deferred outflows of resources, deferred inflows of resources, expenses, and expenditures and identifies the note disclosure and RSI reporting requirements.
+This statement is effective for fiscal years beginning after June 15, 2017.
 Management has not yet determined the impact of this statement on its financial statements.

 Statement No. 76 - The Hierarchy of GAAP for State and Local Governments - The "GAAP hierarchy" consists of the sources of accounting principles used to prepare financial statements of state and local governmental entities in conformity with GAAP and the framework for selecting those principles.
 This Statement reduces the GAAP hierarchy to two categories of authoritative GAAP and addresses the use of authoritative and non-authoritative literature in the event that the accounting treatment for a transaction or other event is not specified within a source of authoritative GAAP.
-Management does not believe the adoption of this standard will have a material impact on its financial statements.
+This statement is effective for the Tollway's year ending December 31, 2016.
+The adoption of this standard did not have a material impact on the Tollway's financial statements.